 Undergraduate: Major, Minor

 You can obtain real-world experience through an internship in which you apply classroom theories to the work setting while gaining valuable connections in the business world or public sector.
-You can participate in two management professional associations on campus: APICS (the operations management and supply chain society) and the Society for Human Resource Management.

 You may choose to enhance your career potential and enrich your business background by completing a dual major in both management and a related field of interest such as marketing, international business, finance, or economics.